DevExpress-Examples/winforms-map-connect-to-openstreetmap/Readme.md

 <!-- default file list end -->
 # XtraMap Getting Started - Lesson 2 - Connect to OpenStreetMap

+**Specify a valid OSM server name in the [OpenStreetMapDataProvider.TileUriTemplate](https://docs.devexpress.com/WindowsForms/DevExpress.XtraMap.OpenStreetMapDataProvider.TileUriTemplate) property.
+For instance, you can set your own tile server, use a public OSM server or choose alternative OSM servers.
+You can find useful information in the [Tile Usage Policy](https://operations.osmfoundation.org/policies/tiles) article.**

 <p>This example demonstrates how to connect to the <a href="http://www.openstreetmap.org"><u>OpenStreetMap</u></a>  using the <a href="http://documentation.devexpress.com/#WindowsForms/clsDevExpressXtraMapOpenStreetMapDataProvidertopic"><u>OpenStreetMapDataProvider</u></a> object.</p>